k15z/konics/README.md

 compile POV-Ray yourself and make sure the `povray` binary can be found on your PATH.

 Note: The new `proton` rendering engine is much, much faster than `povray`.
-However, it doesn't run on headless servers yet and is still experimental.
+However, it doesn't run on headless servers yet and is still experimental - I'm releasing it early because some people want to train RL agents and `povray` is far too slow.
 If you want to try it out, download the app from the experimental directory and run it - `konics` will automatically use `proton`.

 ## setup